-1. OLL will include notes about food allergic children in all substitute teacher

-- folders - 2.
+- OLL will include notes about food allergic children in all substitute teacher folders - 2.
 PE/Health teacher will present information on prevention and treatment of anaphylaxis - 3.
 OLL School manages food allergens in the school according to the following practices: - 4.
 Field Trips: Food is not to be consumed on the bus. - 5.
 Birthday Treats: Treats with tree nuts or peanuts are not to be served in the classrooms; all birthday treats should be tree nut and peanut free.
-ALL snacks should be store bought or from a commercial bakery and remain peanut and tree nut free. - 6.
+ALL snacks should be store bought or from a commercial bakery and remain peanut and tree nut free.
+OLL school can not guarantee that tree nuts or peanuts are not present in any birthday treat. - 6.
 Class parties/Celebrations: Products with tree nuts or peanuts are not to be served in the classrooms; class parties should be tree nut and peanut free.
-Snacks should be store bought. - 7.
-Snack Time: Peanut and tree nut products may be consumed in the classroom (NOT at the nut free table) and outside. - 8.
-Lunch Time: Peanut and tree nut products may be consumed in the classroom (NOT at the nut free table), and outside. - 9.
-Extended Care: Peanut and tree nut products may be consumed in the MPR, (NOT at the nut free table), and outside.
-Extended care staff will not serve products with peanuts or tree nuts. - Special Events (school-supervised): Peanut and tree nut products will not be served at the Lenten Dinner, Field Day, Special fundraising Lunches or any all-school event. - 11.
+Snacks will be store bought.
+OLL school can not guarantee that tree nuts or peanuts are not present in any parties or celebrations at OLL. - 7.
+Snack Time: Peanut and tree nut products may be consumed in the classroom and outside. - 8.
+Lunch Time: Peanut and tree nut products may be consumed in the classroom and outside. - 9.
+Extended Care: Peanut and tree nut products may be consumed in the MPR and outside.
+Extended care staff will not serve products with peanuts or tree nuts to the best of their ability. - 10.
+Special Events (school-supervised): Peanut and tree nut products will not be served at the Lenten Dinner, Field Day, Special fundraising Lunches or any all-school events to the best of their ability. - 11.
 Special Events (parent-supervised): Parents are encouraged to supervise their food allergic children at all school events. - G. TREATMENT IN THE CASE OF INGESTION The following procedures are designed to prepare for and treat an accidental ingestion: - 1.
 Parent Responsibilities - a) Parents will submit (annually) a physician directed Medical Action Plan including emergency contact information. - 2.
 Parents will provide medication with instructions. - 3.
 Parents will replace medications upon expiration. - 4.
 Parents will educate their child (safe foods, unsafe foods, avoiding exposure, symptoms, how to tell an adult). - 5.
-Parents may accompany their child on field trips, if desired. - 6.
-Parents may volunteer to help when food will be present at school (room parent, Field Day),if desired. - 7.
-Inform school of changes, new medications, etc. - H. Student Responsibilities - 1.
-Students are responsible to report any possible ingestions and/or symptoms immediately. - I. School Responsibilities - 1.
-The diocese provides anaphylaxis certification/Epi-pen administration training for school personnel, including annual updates for those already
+Parents may accompany their child on field trips, if desired.

+- 6. Parents may volunteer to help when food will be present at school (room parent, Field Day), if desired. - 7.
+Inform school of changes, new medications, etc.